entando/entando-docs/vuepress/docs/v6.3.2/docs/concepts/custom-resources.md

      Each permission specifies the `clientId` in Keycloak of the target service, and the `role` that this EntandoPlugin should be bound to in that Keycloak client.
 * `spec.environmentVariables` is a Map of environment variables to pass to the EntandoPlugin Docker image.
      It is entirely up to the plugin provider to determine the semantics of each variable.
-We strongly suggest for plugin provider  to use  the standard Spring Property Resolver syntax for Spring variables, as this would allow any of these variables to be overridden here by specifying the equivalent SNAKE_CASE names of the dot-delimited Spring properties.
+We strongly suggest for the plugin provider to use the standard Spring Property Resolver syntax for Spring variables, as this would allow any of these variables to be overridden here by specifying the equivalent SNAKE_CASE names of the dot-delimited Spring properties.
      These parameters are applied to the container's environment variables after all variables have been calculated.